Yogehi/Sonew-Bluetooth-Lock-Scripts/README.md

 Repo contents:

+* `app_gstore.apk` - companion app found on the Google Play store at the time of testing
+* `app_qqstore.apk` - companion app found on the QQ App store at the time of testing
 * `brute-force-change-password.py` - attempt to change the passcode of the lock via brute force (takes like 8 hours)
 * `brute-force-change-physical-code.py` - attempt to change the physical code of the lock via brute force (takes like 2 minutes)
 * `brute-force-hidden-command-ef00000000f1.py` - does nothing really, trying to figure out what the hidden command does